Psilocybe subaeruginosa

 Psilocybe subaeruginosa is a species of agaric fungus in the family Hymenogastraceae described in 1927 and known from Australia and New Zealand.
 As a blueing member of the genus Psilocybe it contains the psychoactive compounds psilocin and psilocybin.
+P. subaeruginosa is a saprotrophic species, which are decomposers of organic material.
+Its breeding practices are similar to other known Psilocybe species practices, and it shares a similar chemical makeup despite having been transplanted to a different hemisphere than its origin.

 Taxonomy

 Psilocybe subaeruginosa was first described in 1927 by Australian mycologist John Burton Cleland.
-The species name refers to the colour of the blueing reaction when the fruitbodies are damaged or handled - the feminine Latin adjective aeruginosa describes copper rust, which is verdigris or blue-green.
+The species name refers to the colour of the blueing reaction when the fruitbodies are damaged or handled—the feminine Latin adjective aeruginosa describes copper rust, which is verdigris or blue-green.

-A type collection was not formally designated by Cleland, and the collection examined later by Guzman and Watling and called the type, with distinctive brown cystidia, is missing from Cleland's collections in Adelaide.
+A type collection was not formally designated by Cleland, and the collection examined later by Guzman and Watling and called the type, with distinctive brown cystidia, is missing from Cleland's collections in Adelaide, which contains roughly 400 different types of specimens.
 A formal lectotype from Belair National Park Australia has since been designated (AD 5603/Cleland 13256) but without details of habitat and substrate, making an authentic concept of the species difficult to verify.

 A 1992 study comparing the morphology and mating compatibility of P. australiana, P. eucalypta, P. subaeruginosa and P. tasmaniana suggested the four were synonymous and proposed combining them as P. subaeruginosa.
 The idea was rejected by the authors of the later species, Gastón Guzmán calling the comparisons "confused" and reprinting descriptions the same year.
 Despite this objection the proposal was accepted in 1995, with the exception of P. tasmaniana, which was excluded for having characteristics that did not suit the synonymy, and the specimen examined as P. tasmaniana being misidentified.